Last October I listed my ten favorite Halloween movies, so this time I decided to write about some Halloweeny films I’ve seen since then.

 Here he plays a violinist who gets his face (slightly) disfigured by acid, and has to hide out in passages under the opera he used to work at, after killing a music publisher for wrongly assuming that he was trying to steal his own original music.

 Even before becoming the phantom, this man was obsessed with a singer, played by Susanna Foster.

-From clues in the film, you can work out that he is actually her estranged father, but an overt reveal of this were removed from the final film, as censors for some reason felt the whole thing was very incesty.
+From clues in the film, you can work out that he is actually her estranged father.
+But an overt reveal of this was removed from the final film- This due to the censors for some reason thinking that the whole thing felt very incesty.

-I have to say that this is something that the censors must have brought to the table themself, not something that would have crossed the mind of most people.
+I have to say that this is something that the censors must have brought to the table themselves.
+I do not think this is something that would have crossed the mind of most people.

 The Creature From The Black Lagoon (1954)

-Despite coming out over ten years later than Phantom, this film directed by Jack Arnold feels much more of kind to the other movies I’ve written about here than that one did.
+This film came out over ten years later than Phantom.
+Despite that, this film directed by Jack Arnold feels much more of a kind to the other movies I’ve written about here than Phantom did.

 A crew of scientists’ search for the remains of a fossil instead leads them to a descendant of the fossilised beast.